-From the creation of a preliminary pipeline plan, through construction and inspections, to deactivation and abandonment, the lifecycle provided here depicts the multiple stages of a typical pipeline from initial land surveys to final site restoration.
+From the creation of a preliminary pipeline plan, land survey, through construction and inspections, to deactivation, abandonment and final site restoration the lifecycle provided here depicts the multiple stages of a typical pipeline lifecycle.

 At the outset, Commission decision makers conduct a comprehensive review of each pipeline application for engineering standards, legal requirements, and for environmental and public safety considerations.
-The Commission ensures proponents have conducted consultations with land owners and other rights holders on pipeline projects that will directly affect them, including the legal obligation to consult and accommodate First Nations.
+The Commission ensures proponents have conducted consultations with land owners and other rights holders on pipeline projects that will directly affect them, including the legal obligation to consult and accommodate Indigenous Nations.